octahedroid/graphql-n-go-with-gqlgen/README.md

 Instructions.
 This repo is organized in steps to demonstrate, one by one, the progress in learning of gqlgen.
 Each of these steps is related to one tag or release of this repo, so you can jump to the tag of your interest or go one by one.
 ## Step 1.
 Setup gqlgen

-First you can sarting here https://gqlgen.com/getting-started/ this code is demostrated on this step.
+First you can starting here https://gqlgen.com/getting-started/ the code what is demonstrated on this step.

 ```bash
 $ mkdir learn-gqlgen